ziahamza/fucache/README.md

 proxied through fuse,

 ## build instructions
-to build proxyfs, simply run
+make sure you have libfuse and pkg-config installed locally, then to build proxyfs simply run

     make proxyfs

 for usage

     ./proxyfs --help

+## tests
+for now, just run
+    make tests